chidap/jokes-app/README.md

-This Spring Boot web application displays a random Chuck Norris joke on the index.
+This Spring Boot web application displays a random Chuck Norris joke on the index